ARM Mortgage Calculator

 Example

 For example, a borrower can enter a 300,000 loan, 5.50 percent initial rate, 7.50 percent adjusted rate, 5 year fixed period, and 30 year term.
-The calculator estimates the starting payment, the payment after adjustment, the balance at adjustment, and the full monthly ARM schedule.
+The calculator estimates the initial ARM payment, the adjusted payment, the payment shock, the risk level, the balance at the adjustment point, and the full amortization schedule.

-Adjusted payment uses the remaining balance, new rate, and remaining term
+Initial payment uses loan amount, initial rate, and full term.
+Adjusted payment uses remaining balance, adjusted rate, and remaining term after the fixed period.

 • Initial rate applies during the fixed period